BradleyKirton/pydata-joburg-dask/README.md

 The accompanying slides for this notebook can be found [here](https://slides.com/bradleystuartkirton/deck-3/#/).

-These notesbooks an introductory overview of the [dask](https://dask.pydata.org/) library.
+These notesbooks provide an introductory overview to the [dask](https://dask.pydata.org/) library.